dobin/antnium/doc/description.md

 ## Commands

+* ping: special, initiated by client, and not logged.
+Handled by server.
+Contains host info.
 * exec: Execute a file
-* fileupload: upload a file
+* fileUpload: upload a file
-* filedownload: download a file
+* fileDownload: download a file
 * dir: directory content
+* iOpen: interactive shell open
+* iIssue: interactive shell issue data

 For a complete list, see `doc/protocol.md`.